syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastBarBitmap.png)

-### Fast Column Bitmap Chart
+### Fast column bitmap chart

 Fast column bitmap charts are similar to column type charts except that it boosts up the performance of loading large data points.

-The following code snippet shows how to select a fast column bitmap chart.
+The following code snippet shows how to select a fast column bitmap chart:

 {% tabs %}